fluid-lab/gamepad-navigator/docs/CANDIDATE_TECHNOLOGIES.md

 So, the factors that should be considered for selecting the candidate technology are:

-1. Community's adaptability and familiarity with the technology.
+1. The Fluid Community's adaptability and familiarity with the technology.
 2. Fulfillment of the project's requirements:
+   - Relay functional code/script into the browser.
    - Accept and read inputs from the gamepad.
-   - Relay functional code/script into the browser.
    - Compatible across multiple platforms and devices.
 3. Stability and long-term support for the technology.
-4. Assist in implementing navigation features.
+4. Usefulness in implementing navigation features.

 ## Candidate Technologies